Bayesian filtering unifies adaptive and non-adaptive neural network optimization methods: Introduction and Background

 Here, we divide by the minibatch size because we define $g(t)$ to be the gradient of the \textit{summed} loss, whereas common practice is to use the gradient of the \textit{mean} loss.
 Further, following the convention established by Adam \citep{kingma2014adam}, $\ab{g(t)}$, is computed by debiasing a raw exponential moving average, $m(t)$,

 where $g(t)$ is the raw minibatch gradient, and $\beta_1$ is usually chosen to be 0.9.
-These methods are typically found to give excellent generalisation performance, and as such are used to train many state-of-the-art networks (e.g. ResNet \citep{he2016deep}, DenseNet \citep{huang2017densely}, ResNeXt \citep{xie2017aggregated}).
+These methods typically give excellent generalisation performance, and as such are used to train many state-of-the-art networks (e.g. ResNet \citep{he2016deep}, DenseNet \citep{huang2017densely}, ResNeXt \citep{xie2017aggregated}).